 Megan Winton: Lots of white shark detections.

 This tells them a lot about individuals; they have confirmed that they're loners, and that the same one will often come back to precisely the same hunting ground year after year.
-A white shark seemed to be hunting Greg Skomal last year when it came up, jaws open, right under the pulpit.
+A white shark seemed to be hunting Greg Skomal in 2018 when it came up, jaws open, right under the pulpit.

 Captain John King: OH!
 Holy crap!